 You can leverage your customer data by adding the Toast Email Marketing module.
 Email Marketing is a built-in feature that directly integrates with your Toast POS system.
-This means you get to build your email list, run your marketing campaign and measure its performance, straight out of your POS platform.
-Toast Email Marketing is included in the Custom subscription plan, can be added onto a Starter plan for $75 per month, or can be added by increasing your processing fees by 0.40%.
+This means you can build your email list, run your marketing campaign, and measure its performance directly in the POS.
+Toast Email Marketing can be added to your POS subscription for $75 per month or by increasing your processing fees by 0.40%.

 Toast is one of the most intuitive restaurant POS systems available.
 Virtually every button on the POS screen displays additional options when you tap on it.
 Modifier menus can be nested and forced in progressions that both keep your screens tidy and ensure that customizations like meat temperatures and sauces are never forgotten.
 These complex menus are initially set up by the Toast team, based on a menu template you send them, which saves you administrative time.

 If you are comfortable operating a smartphone, the Toast ecosystem will feel like home.
-We have personally trained staff on the Toast POS in a single shift.
-Most teams took longer to memorize the restaurant phone number than it took them to learn Toast.
+We have trained staff on the Toast POS system in a single shift.
+Most of my staff took longer to memorize the restaurant phone number than to learn Toast.

 Toast’s back office is only slightly trickier to navigate because there aren’t multiple colors to call your attention to things.
-Once you are comfortable with the vocabulary—for example, if you’re looking for a log of voids and discounts, you want the “Exceptions” report—you’ll easily find everything you need.
-When entering large amounts of data, whether tip pools or vendor invoices, you can typically bulk upload .csv spreadsheets to speed the process.
+Once you are comfortable with the vocabulary—for example, if you’re looking for a log of voids and discounts, you want the “Exceptions” report—you’ll find everything you need easily.
+When entering large amounts of data, whether tip pools or vendor invoices, you typically can bulk upload CSV spreadsheets to speed the process.

-Toast is a leading restaurant POS for good reason.
-There’s not a restaurant-supporting function that this system lacks.
-With the free Starter subscription and pay-as-you-go hardware options, Toast can be as big or as small a system as your restaurant needs.
-Toast’s optional add-ons for online ordering, delivery management, inventory, payroll, and team management are some of the most advanced available in a restaurant POS.
-You will not find better or more intuitive restaurant payroll management software anywhere.
+Toast is a leading restaurant POS for good reason; there’s not a restaurant-supporting function that this system lacks.
+With the free baseline subscription and pay-as-you-go hardware options, Toast can be as big or as small a system as your restaurant needs.
+Toast’s optional add-ons for online ordering, delivery management, catering, inventory, payroll, and team management are some of the most advanced available in a restaurant POS.

 Across the board, experts and users alike give this system high marks:

 - Finances Online: Awarded the Best Restaurant Management Software award for 2021 and an overall rating of 9.50 out of 10; earns a 98% user satisfaction rating, and an average 4.6 out of 5 from user reviews

-- Capterra: Listed as a Top Performer and Established Payer for 2022, and rated 4.1 out of 5 based on 300+ user reviews
+- Capterra: Listed as a Top Performer for 2023, and rated 4.2 out of 5 based on 450-plus user reviews

-Several reviews mention that one area Toast could improve is offering current users more advance notice so they can sign up to test beta modules.
-That’s a pretty good indication that users like Toast’s approach to constantly developing new features.
-In fact, another commonly cited drawback is that some Toast integration partners don’t deliver as good an experience as the Toast platform; users would prefer to see Toast build more modules and integrate less.
+Several Toast reviews mention that one area it could improve is offering current users more advance notice so they can sign up to test beta modules.
+That’s a good indication that users like Toast’s approach to constantly developing new features.
+Another commonly cited drawback is that some Toast integration partners don’t deliver as good an experience as the Toast platform; users would prefer to see Toast build more modules and integrate less.

 Methodology—How We Evaluated

-We score restaurant POS systems on 20+ criteria that are critical to restaurant success.
-First, we consider price and ease of use, and then look at general and niche POS functions.
+We score restaurant POS systems on more than 20 criteria that are critical to restaurant success.
+First, we consider price and ease of use and then look at general and niche POS functions.
 Finally, we consider how actual users respond to the system, alongside our restaurant expert’s personal experience using the software.

 Click through the slides below for a detailed explanation of our criteria: